igorprado/angular-requirejs-gulp-express-mongodb-seed/README.md

 ## Example App

-A simple [beer management app](http://projects.igorprado.com/project-seed/) is running and using this seed.
+A simple [beer management app](http://beer-project.herokuapp.com/beers) is running and using this seed.

 ## Support

 Feel free to comment, fork or upgrade this code.
-As I said, this was built to study this technologies.

 ## License
 MIT